rogino/COSCNotes/SENG301/Exam Notes.md

       - Don't use 'obviously'/'clearly'
       - Be clear - assume low-context culture
     - If code needs to be explained by author, it probably needs to be rewritten to be more clear
+    - Code reviewer has power.
+If abused, can lead to current contributors to become de-motivated and scares away new contributors.
+Leads to fewer, less diverse set of contributors and slower progress on the code front
 18. Writing Pull Requests
     - Plan the change
       - Talk to others - gives them context and allows solutions to be brainstormed